 Goal 1.
 Establish a universitywide Student Advisory Council

-As a part of our efforts to ensure that student voices are a critical part of the university’s work and planning around DEI, as well as in other key areas, in 2022 the university will work with students and student affairs practitioners from across the university to stand up a universitywide Student Advisory Committee based on the success and learning of the universitywide Student Advisory Council (SAC) that was established during the COVID-19 pandemic.
+As a part of our efforts to ensure that student voices are a critical part of the university’s work and planning around DEI, as well as in other key areas, in 2022 the university will work with students and student affairs practitioners from across the university to stand up a universitywide Student Advisory Council based on the success and learning of the universitywide Student Advisory Committee (SAC) that was established during the COVID-19 pandemic.

 Goal 1.
 Develop our students’ capacity to be engaged citizens of a diverse world